vict0rsch/tips-research-mila/README.md

-# General Tips To Drive Your Research At Mila

 ## Introduction

 This document aims at helping Mila students navigate the research environment and the Mila community.
-It is a collection of pieces of advice from current and former Mila students and is therefore neither exhaustive nor entirely consistent: people will have different takes on what works or not, how to deal with research, mental health etc. Read carefully but not religiously: find what works for you!
+It is a collection of pieces of advice from current and former Mila students and is therefore neither exhaustive nor entirely consistent: people will have different takes on what works or not, how to deal with research, mental health etc. **Read carefully but not religiously: find what works for you!**

 ## Meta: external resources to do good research